yigitlevent/eshaton/server/src/routes/ROUTES.md

 `/char/list` - returns a list of a characters

-`/char/add` - adds connection between a campaign and character.

 `/char/delete` - deletes a character

 `/char/edit` - replaces the data on a character